ReshiAdavan/Thoth/README.md

 This architecture is specifically designed for tokenization tasks with GPT-4, ensuring compatibility and efficiency in text processing for this model.

-#### SentencePiece
+#### Llama2Tokenizer

-The `SentencePieceTokenizer` class is designed to perform tokenization tasks using the SentencePiece algorithm, which is a subword tokenization method that is particularly effective for languages with rich morphology.
+The `Llama2Tokenizer` class is designed to perform tokenization tasks using the SentencePiece algorithm, which is a subword tokenization method that is particularly effective for languages with rich morphology.
 This class encapsulates the process of training a tokenizer on a given text dataset, encoding input text into a compressed sequence of integers, and decoding the encoded sequence back into human-readable text.

 ##### Class Definition

-- **SentencePieceTokenizer**: The main class that encapsulates the tokenization process using the SentencePiece algorithm.
+- **Llama2Tokenizer**: The main class that encapsulates the tokenization process using the SentencePiece algorithm.

 ##### Methods